Program Requirements

 ELIT 3502Topics in American Literature: Girls' Fiction3

-ELIT 4102Medieval English Literature II:Medieval Womens Writing3
+ELIT 4102Medieval English Literature II3

 FILM 3450Sexual Politics in Film Noir and Hard-Boiled Literature3